-When the County calls back an employee in the Maintenance Bargaining Unit to begin work after midnight but before 6:00 a.m. of the same day or two (2) hours before the start of the employee's normal work shift, whichever occurs first, the County shall compensate the employee for a minimum of three (3) hours or for each hour actually worked, whichever is greater, at the rate of one and one-half $(1\frac{1}{2})$ times the employee's base hourly rate of pay.
+When the County calls back an employee to begin work after midnight but before 6:00 a.m. of the same day or two (2) hours before the start of the employee's normal work shift, whichever occurs first, the County shall compensate the employee for a minimum of three (3) hours or for each hour actually worked, whichever is greater, at the rate of one and one-half (11⁄2) times the employee's base hourly rate of pay.